Recommendations

 The story of the ill-fated romance between Solomon, king of Israel, and the Queen of Sheba.

-The influence of J. Gordon Edwards in The Queen of Sheba can be felt in the way modern Adventure films handle character-driven intensity.
+The influence of J. Gordon Edwards in The Queen of Sheba can be felt in the way modern Drama films handle character-driven intensity.
 From the specific lighting choices to the pacing, this 1921 release set a high bar for atmospheric immersion.

 Dir: J. Gordon Edwards